 This page provides some astronomical information on a monthly basis for those of you living in the United Kingdom.
 Timings are in BST (British Summer Time) unless otherwise noted.
 York will be used as a representative location for the United Kingdom.
 Latest additions or updates are highlighted with a red border.

 This month we have sections on:

-↻ The last update to this page was made on Friday, 2018 February 16 at 08:29:30 GMT.
+↻ The last update to this page was made on Friday, 2021 October 22 at 09:53:27 BST.

-An animated view of the Sun's disk over the last twenty-eight days is shown in the image on the left.
+An animated view of the Sun's disk over the last twenty eight days is shown in the image on the left.
 North is at the top of the image and east is to the left.
 These images come from the Helioseismic and Magnetic Imager instrument on the NASA Solar Dynamics Observatory (SDO) satellite.
 More multi-wavelength data from the SDO can be found here.

 The sequence of Moon phases for this month and their designations are shown in the following animation:

 |Moon phases for October 2021 are as follows:|